foundersandcoders/jwt_workshop/Step3.md

   base64UrlEncode(payload),
   'secret')
 ```
-The snippet above generates the third part of the JWT, which is the signature held by the server to verify existing tokens and sign new ones: `03f329983b86f7d9a9f5fef85305880101d5e302afafa20154d094b229f75773`
+The snippet above generates the third part of the JWT, which is the signature held by the server that is used to verify existing tokens and sign new ones: `03f329983b86f7d9a9f5fef85305880101d5e302afafa20154d094b229f75773`

 Combining all three parts above, the JWT looks like this:
 `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJzY290Y2guaW8iLCJleHAiOjEzMDA4MTkzODAsIm5hbWUiOiJDaHJpcyBTZXZpbGxlamEiLCJhZG1pbiI6dHJ1ZX0.03f329983b86f7d9a9f5fef85305880101d5e302afafa20154d094b229f75773